 Weeds: Keep weeds controlled around trees and shrubs, especially those that were planted within the last few years.
 Be careful when working around blueberries, their shallow roots are easily damaged by vigorous digging and weed removal.
 If your blueberries have a lot of weeds under them you might try cutting the weeds to the ground, putting down a 1/2 -1" layer of peat moss, several layers of newspaper or a layer of cardboard, and then wood chips on top.
 Most weeds will be smothered.
 More persistent perennials that eventually come back through the mulch, can be repeatedly cut off (every 10-14 days) until their roots starve out.

 New plantings of ground covers, such as cranberry, lingonberry, or wintergreen, need regular weeding.
 Even after they have filled the space, some weeds may still come through.
-Installing Biodegradable mulch (#T435 or #T445) at the time of planting will help control weeds until your groundcovers are established.
-Make a slit in the 4' wide sheet and plant.
-This mulch is not porous, so make sure you provide water where the plants are, until the mulch biodegrades (1-2 years depending on product and conditions).
-A layer of wood chips or pine needles will hide the black color.
-You could also put down cardboard or layers of newspaper covered with mulch between the new plants to help reduce weeds and contribute to building the soil organic matter.
+Install cardboard or layers of newspaper covered with mulch (wood chips or compost) between the new plants to help reduce weeds and contribute to building the soil organic matter.

 Permanent weed barrier fabrics may seem to be a good solution for controlling weeds, but only if used for just a year or two, or only just near the trunk of the tree.
 Longer use in the active root zone area of the plant interferes with organic matter rebuilding in the soil, which can have a negative impact on the general health of your trees.
-Instead try our Biodegradable mulch 4' squares (#T440) under your newly planted trees to keep grass and weeds from competing until those new trees are established (2-3 years).
-Top with bark mulch to keep it looking nice as well.
+Look on the internet to find biodegradable mulch products to install under your newly planted trees to keep grass and weeds from competing until those new trees are established.
+A product that lasts 2-3 years would work well.
+Top with bark mulch to keep it looking nice..